Pisgah Family Health

 If you do not want to receive this newsletter, Reply to this mailing with the subject line “unsubscribe me.”

-We now have our supply of 2013 influenza vaccine!
+We now have our supply of 2014 quadrivalent and high-dose influenza vaccines!
 Pisgah Family Health will NOT hold a flu shot clinic this year.
 Instead, we will give flu shots to our patients on a walk-in basis, during our regular business hours.
-Please visit any time during the month of October to get your shot.
+Please visit any time during the months of October or November to get your shot.
 Vaccinations can also be given at your regularly scheduled visit, but not when you have a fever.

 The flu vaccine is recommended for everyone over 6 months of age.
 Infants and the elderly are at highest risk of influenza complications.
 Also at high risk are adults with asthma, COPD, heart conditions, or pregnancy.

 Flu shots are most useful when given in October or November, to prevent the seasonal flu which occurs each winter.
-This year's flu shot is similar to last year's, containing both H1N1 and seasonal influenza vaccinations.
+Also consider getting these routine vaccinations:

 Call our office to schedule your flu shot during October!

 Are you overdue for your annual physical?
 If it has been more than 2 years since your last exam, call now to schedule your physical.

 Bring your medication bottles to each visit.
 This helps us keep your medications up to date.